 Insurance companies are often concerned with protecting their clients’ physical assets, including their brick and mortar properties.
 While natural disasters and other events may not destroy property entirely, they always pose a significant threat to a business’ ability to operate normally.

-- Invest in adequate insurance coverage
+- Invest inadequate insurance coverage

-- Implement controls for mitigation and prevention
+- Implement strategic controls for prevention

-- Develop a foolproof business continuity plan that is proactively communicated with your entire organization
+- Develop a foolproof Business Continuity Plan that is proactively communicated with your entire organization

 Example #2: Data breaches